Renting A Villa For Your Family Vacation in Jamaica!

-If you swim in these waters after dark, you will see the water droplets lighting up as you move.
-They are like miniature fireflies lighting up the darkness of the water.
+After dark, if you swim in these waters, you will see the water droplets lighting up as you move.
+They are like tiny fireflies lighting up the darkness of the water.
 You feel like you’re in a fairytale.

 Best of all?
 It’s not super well-known.
 Shhh, let’s keep between us, ok?

 You’ve probably heard of a man named Usain Bolt, the fastest man in the world.
 He, like many of the top sprinters, is Jamaican.
 He’s not the only one.
+The gold-medal sprinter winner is from team Jamaica or is of Jamaican descent.
 The fastest woman, Elaine Thompson-Herah, is also from Jamaica.
-Consistently, the gold-medal sprinter winner is from team Jamaica or is of Jamaican descent.

 Why are Jamaicans such good athletes?
 One thought is the years of running from slavery made Jamaicans being fast a necessity.
 Almost all the top Jamaican sprinters are direct descendants from Maroons or free people who escaped slavery.
 Couple that with the excellent root vegetables and local fruit locals grow up eating and the hard-core Jamaican coaches, you have a group of people born to run.

 You might have heard that the national language of Jamaica is English, but Jamaicans speak patio.
 Many Jamaicans speak Patois, a conglomerate of English words with native West African influences and unique grammar.
 That makes Jamaican creole its own unique language.

 There are at least 3.2 million native speakers of Patois.